30/10/24

 The key is to be creative because even if you don’t deal with high-tech information, you could use plexus animation for a logo reveal!

-So far, we’ve seen animation styles of various degrees of complexity, but minimalistic animation, as the name suggests, stands as the simplest of them all.
+So far, we’ve seen different animation styles of various degrees of complexity, but minimalistic animation, as the name suggests, stands as the simplest of them all.

 This approach aims at maximum simplicity and clarity by removing all the flair other styles are known for and keeping just the necessary images and animations to convey your message.